Guille1801/Restaurant-Aldo/README.md

 # Mini Restaurant App

-This project was created in order to improve my skills in Python and SQL.
-This app can register orders, analyzesells and manage staff smoothly.
+This project was created to improve my skills in Python and SQL.
+This app can register orders, analyze sales, and manage staff smoothly.

 ## Tools and Technologies